aricma/developer-dashboard/README.md

 ## Project Intent

-The primary intent of this project is to empower developer teams and management with detailed, easy-to-understand visual representations of Developer Velocity and Burn Down metrics.
+The primary intent of this project is to empower developer teams and management with detailed, easy-to-understand visual representations of Developer Velocity and Burn Down estimation.
 By extracting data from existing ticket systems (e.g., Jira), the tool aims to:

 1. Enhance transparency and understanding of individual and team performances.